 You will be told when to arrive at the hospital.

 Most people who have an ICD implanted are able to go home from the hospital in 1 day.
-Most quickly return to their normal activity level.
+Most quickly they return to their normal activity level.
 Full recovery takes about 4 to 6 weeks.

 Ask your provider how much you can use the arm on the side of your body where the ICD was placed.
-You may be advised not to lift anything heavier than 10 to 15 pounds and to avoid pushing, pulling, or twisting your arm for 2 to 3 weeks.
-You may also be told not to raise your arm above your shoulder for 6 weeks.
+You may be advised not to lift anything heavier than 10 to 15 pounds (4.5 to 6.75 kilograms) and to avoid pushing, pulling, or twisting your arm for 2 to 3 weeks.
+You may also be told not to raise your arm above your shoulder for several weeks.

 When you leave the hospital, you will be given a card to keep in your wallet.
 This card lists the details of your ICD and has contact information for emergencies.
 You should always carry this wallet card with you.

 You will need regular checkups so your ICD can be monitored.
-The provider will check to see if the device is properly sensing your heartbeat, how many shocks have been delivered, and how much power is left in the batteries.
+The provider will check to see if:

 Your ICD will constantly monitor your heartbeats to make sure they are steady.
 It will deliver a shock to the heart when it senses a life-threatening rhythm.
-This device can also work as a pacemaker.
+Most of these devices can also work as a pacemaker.

-Epstein AE, DiMarco JP, Ellenbogen KA, Estes NA 3rd, Freedman RA, Gettes LS, et al. 2012 ACCF/AHA/HRS focused update incorporated into the ACCF/AHA/HRS 2008 guidelines for device-based therapy of cardiac rhythm abnormalities: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Heart Rhythm Society.
-Circulation.
-2013 Jan 22;127(3):e283-352.
+Epstein AE, DiMarco JP, Ellenbogen KA, et al. 2012 ACCF/AHA/HRS focused update incorporated into the ACCF/AHA/HRS 2008 guidelines for device-based therapy of cardiac rhythm abnormalities: a report of the American College of Cardiology Foundation/American Heart Association Task Force on practice guidelines and the Heart Rhythm Society.
+J Am Coll Cardiol.
+2013;61(3):e6-e75.
+PMID: 23265327

-Last reviewed on: 10/26/2014
+Last reviewed on: 10/5/2022